GaneshDevM/compiler_project/README.md

 To build the LLVM pass, ensure you have LLVM installed and configured properly.
 Then compile the `memory-instruction-counter.cpp` file into a shared library using `clang++`, linking against LLVM libraries and headers using `llvm-config`.

-Certainly!
-Here's how you can add the description to your README file:

 ---